jamie-allen/cpu_caches/preso/presentation.md

 !SLIDE transition=blindY
 # Hyperthreading
 .notes Hyper threading shares all CPU resources except the register set.
 Intel CPUs limit to two threads per core, allows one hyper thread to access resources (like the arithmetic logic unit) while another hyper thread is delayed, usually by memory access.
 Only more efficient if the combined runtime is lower than a single thread, possible by overlapping wait times for different memory access that would ordinarily be sequential.
 The only variable is the number of cache hits.
 Note that the effectively shared L1d (& L2) reduce the available caches and bandwidth for each thread to 50% when executing two completely different code (questionable unless the caches are very large), inducing more cache misses, therefore hyper threading is only useful in a limited set of situations.
 Can be good for debugging with SMT.
+Contrast this with Bulldozer's "modules" (akin to two cores), which has dedicated schedulers and integer units for each thread in a single processer.

 * Great for I/O-bound applications
 * If you have lots of cache misses